alicekemp/stat-learning/Homework-3/exercises-3.md

 characteristics in each census tract including median age, population, number of households, number of rooms and bedrooms, and median income.
-\* longitude, latitude: coordinates of the geographic centroid of the census tract \* housingMedianAge: median age in years of all residential households in the census tract \* population: total population of the tract \* households: total number of households in the tract. \* totalRooms, totalBedrooms: total number of rooms and bedrooms for households in the tract. \* medianIncome: median household income in USD for all households in the tract. \* medianHouseValue: median market value of all households in the tract.
+\* longitude, latitude: coordinates of the geographic centroid of the census tract
+\* housingMedianAge: median age in years of all residential households in the census tract
+\* population: total population of the tract
+\* households: total number of households in the tract
+\* totalRooms, totalBedrooms: total number of rooms and bedrooms for households in the tract
+\* medianIncome: median household income in USD for all households in the tract
+\* medianHouseValue: median market value of all households in the tract

 ### Data